-As a financial kibitzer I take a fair amount of good natured abuse from my friends in the main stream media and rightly so, I make simple commentaries from my point of view, but I seem to have really rattled a few cages with a simple statement about the alternate mortgage loan industry in Canada.
+As a financial kibitzer, I take a fair amount of good-natured abuse from my friends in the mainstream media, and rightly so; I make simple commentaries from my point of view, but I seem to have rattled a few cages with a simple statement about the alternate mortgage loan industry in Canada.
 Have a look at my post and read over some of the comments from one or two lenders in that area, didn’t mean to kick the hornet’s nest.
-Guess I should just hush up and let the grown ups talk about this?
+I guess I should just hush up and let the grown-ups talk about this.

 I also figured I’d have some fun and pose a few simple questions and I got very little response as well.
 Just goes to show that I have no idea who is reading my site, and what they think is fun and what they might find interesting.
 Feel free to add comments to this post about what you’d like me to research next, here is one or two suggestions:

 - The use of young ladies in spicy outfits on financial web sites and whether it causes me to want to use their services?

 - What do tobacco companies and lenders have in common?